vlayer-xyz/vlayer/book/src/features/web.md

   * header values.
   * string values in JSON body.

 Each value must be redacted fully or not at all.
 No other part of HTTP request or response can be redacted.
 The Solidity method `webProof.verify()` validates that these conditions are met.
 This way we ensure that the structure of the transcript cannot be altered by a malicious client.
-After redacting JSON string values, `web.jsonGetString()` returns a string with each byte replaced by `*` character.
+After redacting JSON string value for a given `"key"`, `web.jsonGetString("key")` returns a string with each byte replaced by `*` character.

 In order to learn how to enable and configure redaction using vlayer SDK, see [Redaction](../javascript/web-proofs.md#redaction) section in our Javascript documentation.